Hello, I’m Leigh

 • You want to know what you can proactively do to better support yourself in your workplace

-Is someone you know is identifying as neurodivergent?
+Is someone you know identifying as neurodivergent?

-• Your co-worker has been recently diagnosed as neurodivergent and you’re wondering how you can best support them in the workplace
+• Your co-worker has been recently diagnosed as neurodivergent, and you’re wondering how you can best support them in the workplace

 • You have neurodivergent people in your family, and life sometimes feels out of control, reactive and stressful.
 You want ways to bring the family together

 • Your child has recently received a diagnosis.
-You are feeling overwhelmed by what this might mean for them now and in the future, and you want to be able to support them, and yourself, as effectively as possible
+You are feeling overwhelmed by what this might mean for them now and in the future, and you want to be able to support them and yourself, as effectively as possible

 If any of these feel familiar, you are in the right place